rust-hosted-langs/book/booksrc/chapter-allocation-api.md

 }
 ```

-The types `SizeClass` and `Mark` are provided by the allocator API and are just
+These would all be defined and implemented in the interpreter and are not
+provided by the Sticky Immix crate, while all the functions in the trait
-enums.
-The `new()` function is designed to be called internally by the
+`AllocHeader` are intended to be called internally by the allocator itself,
-allocator itself, not on the interpreter side of the implementation.
+not on the interpreter side.

+The types `SizeClass` and `Mark` _are_ provided by this crate and are enums.

 The one drawback to this scheme is that it's possible to associate an incorrect
 type id constant with an object.
 This would result in objects being misidentified